-- Applicants having successfully completed a three credit undergraduate upper division level or graduate level physical assessment course are not required to take physical assessment again after admission to the program.
-Content integrated into other courses will NOT meet FNU requirements.
-A two (2) credit physical assessment course may be considered acceptable upon review of the course description via the course syllabus.
-Applicants must submit an official transcript reflecting completion of this course as part of their admissions packet. - Applicants who have NOT successfully completed an undergraduate upper division or graduate level physical assessment course will have the course incorporated into the program of study.
+- Applicants having successfully completed a three-credit undergraduate or graduate-level physical assessment course taken at a regionally accredited institution of higher learning are not required to take physical assessment again in their FNU program of study.
+Content integrated into other courses (e.g., a high-credit nursing fundamentals course with multiple objectives unrelated to PA, the primary course description is not PA, and no comprehensive PA clinical skills check-off included) will NOT meet FNU requirements.
+A two (2) credit physical assessment course may be considered acceptable upon review of the course description and/or the course syllabus.
+Applicants must submit an official transcript reflecting completion of this course as part of their admissions packet. - If the above parameters are not evident from the transcript, the course syllabus is required to be reviewed by the Admissions Committee to assess for sufficient course content and skills validation that permits acceptance as transfer credit. - Applicants who have NOT successfully completed an undergraduate or graduate-level physical assessment course will have the course incorporated into the program of study.